What Is a Trust? Do I Need One?

 Revocable Trusts

-Revocable trusts (also known as living trusts or revocable living trusts) are established during the trustor’s lifetime, becoming active the moment the trustor signs the document.
-They only become permanent once the trustor dies.
-Revocable trusts can be altered or revoked by the trustor at any time prior to the their death.
+Revocable trusts (aka living trusts or revocable living trusts) are established during the trustor’s lifetime.
+While revocable trusts become active the moment they’re signed, they can be altered or revoked by the trustor any time prior to their death.
+Once the trustor dies, revocable trusts are permanent.

 Irrevocable Trusts

 Irrevocable trusts are active during the trustor’s lifetime and cannot be easily altered.
-Many states only allow alterations if all beneficiaries consent, and the process can be convoluted, difficult, and varied.
+Many states only allow alterations if all beneficiaries consent.
+Because of this, the amendment process can be convoluted and difficult.

 Testamentary Trusts

-Testamentary trusts are created via the terms of a will, only becoming valid after the death of the trustor.
-As such, testamentary trusts are irrevocable, as they can’t be altered once activated after the trustor’s death.
+Testamentary trusts are created via the terms of a will.
+As such, testamentary trusts are irrevocable.
+They can’t be altered once the trustor dies.

-Testamentary trusts do not avoid probate court.
-Since testamentary trusts are set out in a will, they are subject to the same probate process that wills are subject to.
-In fact, it is only after the will goes through probate that the trust is created.
+• Since testamentary trusts are set out in a will, they are subject to the same probate process as wills.

 Requirements of a Valid Trust

-For a trust to be valid, several requirements must be met.
-While individual states or institutions may have additional requirements when it comes to creating a valid trust, some essentials are true across the board.
+Several requirements must be met for a trust to be valid.
+While individual states or institutions may have additional requirements, some essentials are true across the board.

-In every trust, specific parties must be named and asset ownership must be transferred to the name of the trust.
+Every trust must name specific parties and transfer assets into the name of the trust.
 So, a trust isn’t solely made up of the trust agreement—it also includes paperwork that transfers asset ownership, such as deeds and titles.
-We go over these requirements in more detail below.

 How do I fund a trust?